AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 Deployment has been automated using docker, because we want to make the deployment as much as possible automated.
 The scripts are available in `https://github.com/AmpersandTarski/docker-ampersand/`.
 Automated deployment by docker means that we can quickly release updates too.

-1. It documents the installation we made for Ordina.
-   We want maintenance of RAP3 to be transferrable to other persons, so we need to document the choices made and the reasons for making them.

-2. It contains all information needed to make a deployment script for automated deployment.
-   We want to automate deployment, so that RAP3 will always be up to date with the most recent stable release of Ampersand.

 ## 0. Deployment approach